What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 Slightly shorter (not short) polo + high-rise skort in petite length

 Petite customers notice lengths fast.
-When top length, skirt length, and inner short length are aligned, they feel like the product was designed for them—not resized for them.
+When top length, skirt length, and inner short length align, fit feels “made for her.”

 9) Figure-flattering, club-friendly